 13.2.4 the other party repeatedly breaches any of the terms of the Licence in such a manner as to reasonably justify the opinion that its conduct is inconsistent with it having the intention or ability

-13.3 The customer shall notify InVentry immediately if they wish to cancel a contract to purchase InVentry Products from the Reseller.
+13.3 The customer shall notify InVentry immediately if they wish to cancel a contract to purchase InVentry Products and Services from the Reseller.

-13.3.1 Cancellation of an order placed by a customer for InVentry Products must be on written notice and shall only be accepted at the sole discretion of InVentry once InVentry has been notified of the proposed cancellation.
+13.3.1 Cancellation of an order placed by a customer for InVentry Products and Services must be on written notice, with a minimum of 5 working days prior to the agreed date, and shall only be accepted at the sole discretion of InVentry once InVentry has been notified of the proposed cancellation.